The Ultimate Guide to Putney

 One of the largest, and oldest, is Putney Leisure Centre.
 With a six-lane, 33 meter main pool and adjoining 12.5 meter teaching pool, it is where many locals would have taken their first dip or learnt to swim.
 The centre also offers other facilities including a sauna, steam room and Jacuzzi.
 A state of the art gym and a wide selection of classes have made this a primary site for local fitness fans for decades.

-A PureGym and a newer Énergie Fitness are alternative gymnasium offerings, with the latter being the latest addition to the local fitness scene.
+A PureGym and a newer Énergie Fitness are alternative gymnasium offerings.
 With bootcamp style fitness classes taking place in local parks, a string of rowing clubs and the nearby tennis courts of Bishops Park, there is always something guaranteed to get the blood pumping.
 Paddleboarding on the Thames is another great way to get fit locally.

 Shopping In Putney